 The Most Beautiful Cemeteries in New England

-Founded in 1831, Mount Auburn is often cited as one of the most beautiful cemeteries in the world, and the first of the “rural cemetery” movement that combined cemeteries with park-style landscaping.
+Founded in 1831, Mount Auburn is often cited as not just one of the most beautiful cemeteries in New England, but also in the world.
+It was the first of the 19th-century “rural cemetery” movement that combined cemeteries with park-style landscaping.
 Walking paths wind between more than 5,000 trees and more than 30,000 monuments, including top displays from early American sculptors.
 Famous “residents” include artist Winslow Homer, poet Henry Wadsworth Longfellow, and cookbook author Fannie Farmer, though in total over 90,000 people are buried at Mt.
 Auburn today.
 Guided tours of the cemetery’s historic, artistic, and horticultural points of interest are available, and well worth it.

 580 Mount Auburn St. 617-547-7105; mountauburn.org